 The process of removal is pretty simple and direct.
-For bamboo and natural reeds, one can just take them out of the nest gently placing them in a container starting from the top one.
-For wooden blocks, one simply takes the blocks as they are and later disassembles them one after the other as they are piled.
-Blocks are the better choice as they are easy to put together and dismantle which makes them reusable thus economically the smart choice.
-It is also advisable to clean the nesting house/ cubical used to cover the tubes.
+For bamboo and natural reeds, you can just take them out of the nest and gently place them in a container starting from the top one.
+For wooden blocks, you can simply take the blocks as they are and later disassemble them one after the other as they are piled.
+Blocks are the better choice as they are easy to put together and dismantle, which makes them reusable and thus economically the smarter choice.
+It is also advisable to clean the nesting house used to cover the tubes.

 Manage Wild Bee Nesting Materials

-Most wild bee species prefer to nest in above ground cavities or tunnels.
-This include tree cavities or hollow plants.
-The introduction of manmade tubes such as cardboard and wood trays has proven to be some of the favorite nesting points for this bees.
-Providing this nesting houses and holes is essential to keeping a healthy bee population as the more the bees the more the pollination thus increase in vegetation especially for your gardens.
-Most wild bees are solitary bees thus each female choses its own nest in which to lay its eggs and build cocoons.
+Most wild bee species prefer to nest in above-ground cavities or tunnels.
+This includes tree cavities or hollow plants.
+The introduction of manmade tubes such as cardboard and wood trays has proven to be some of the favourite nesting points for these bees.
+Providing these nesting houses and holes is essential to keeping a healthy bee population as the more bees the more pollination thus increasing vegetation, especially for your gardens.
+Most wild bees are solitary, thus each female chooses its own nest in which to lay its eggs and build cocoons.

 Hollow tubes are mainly built from plant stems, bamboo, cardboard or wood.
 Wooden trays are also commonly used instead of tubes.
 Close one end leaving the other end open, this end will be sealed off using clay or mud after the bee has finished preparing its cocoons.
 The nesting material should be strong and durable withstanding minor loads, wind pressure and harsh weather conditions.
 You’re encouraged to use different shapes of tubes so as to help the bees remember their particular nest.

 For wood nesting holes, use untreated wood or old tree stems.
-Drill holes into the wood ensuring there of different diameters.
-The nests should be facing southeast for direct contact with the sunrise and should be located near vegetation or pollen rich plants.
+Drill holes into the wood ensuring they are of different diameters.
+The nests should be facing southeast for direct contact with the sunrise and should be located near vegetation or pollen-rich plants.

-For protection against pests and parasites, constant maintenance on your bee hotels house will be required.
+For protection against pests and parasites, constant maintenance on your wild bee house will be required.
 Extra protection that involves fencing may also be applicable.

 - Clean water

 Firstly, ensure no cocoons are in the tube then shake off the debris inside the pipes.
-Dip the tubes in bleached water (only use a teaspoon of bleach per 2 liter of water).
+Dip the tubes in bleached water (only use a teaspoon of bleach per 2 litres of water).
 Using the brush and pipe, scrub the tubes gently being careful not to break them.
 Once clean, rinse the pipes in clean water.
-Sundry the tubes on an elevated place away from insects and dirt.
+Sundry the tubes in an elevated place away from insects and dirt.
 Cleaning should be done over winter when the bees are in hibernation so as not to interrupt their work.
-Avoid using any nest that involves breaking when extracting the cocoons. this include This type of material leads to loss of a lot of cocoons during harvesting and due to congestion encourage insects and parasites to thrive.
+Avoid using any nesting material that easily breaks when extracting the cocoons.
+This type of material leads to the loss of a lot of cocoons during harvesting and due to congestion encourages insects and parasites to thrive.

-Bee cocoon harvesting is a method of reducing pest infestation and maintaining a steady bee growth of pollen bees.
-Nesting holes are for this reason provided to attract bees, since these manmade holes are closely neat together, they attract a lot of pests and promote their spreading thus harvesting and providing fresh nesting holes is important.
+Wild bee cocoon harvesting is a method of reducing pest infestation and maintaining the steady growth of young bees.
+Nesting holes are for this reason provided to attract bees, since these manmade holes are closely knit together, they attract a lot of pests, thus harvesting and providing fresh nesting holes is important.

 The attention on wild bee harvesting has been gradually increasing due to the never-ending need for pollination.
 Wild bees are mostly solitary bees that spend their lives pollinating and creating cocoons for their young.
 It’s a continuous cycle of pollination, hibernation, and emergence.
 Solitary bees are known for their peacefulness as they do not have hives to protect thus spend their life cycle, which is about 6 weeks, reproducing and pollinating.
 Wild bees increase productivity by up to 8 times and ensure a variety of options for your garden.

-iii] Keep out parasitic pollen, mites that eat the pollen thus starving the bees.
+- Keep out parasitic pollen mites that eat the pollen thus starving the bees.

 When left unchecked, these parasites, diseases, and pests compromise the growth of the bees and lead to a drastically fewer number of bees every season.